parob/graphql-api/docs/content/docs/field-types-scalars.md

         return f"Found item with ID: {id}"
 ```

+The ID type accepts both strings and integers but serializes them as strings in the response.

 ## Union Types

 `graphql-api` can create `GraphQLUnionType`s from Python's `typing.Union`.
 This is useful when a field can return one of several different object types.